sveltejs/kit/documentation/docs/01-project-structure.md

 my-project/
 ├ src/
 │ ├ lib/
+│ │ ├ server/
+│ │ │ └ [your server-only lib files]
 │ │ └ [your lib files]
 │ ├ params/
 │ │ └ [your param matchers]